rwidom/eighties_wordle/README.md

 ## What is this?
 I like to play [wordle](https://www.nytimes.com/games/wordle/index.html), and so I'm using it as an opportunity to make my own version.
 I'm playing with features from other games, and an idea from a kid I know whose teacher has the class play wordle with math.
 This is really just an exercise for me to learn and have fun.

+Today, when I was faffing about with this, I also discovered [nerdle](https://nerdlegame.com/).
+Theirs is different from mine, in its approach to which equations to include as valid "words".
+They also don't give hints.
+The approach to hints that I use for the word version depends on a finite dictionary, and of course math is infinite.
+OK, and even limiting it to a range of integers, there are still way more possible combinations than words in the scrabble dictionary.
+Still noodling on different options there...

+There's even [chessle](https://jackli.gg/chessle/)!
+I'm not so into chess, so not as into the game, but I do think it's an interesting variation.
 ## Where / how can I run it?
 I've tested it on a mac (running MacOS Big Sur 11.6), and on an iPhone via [pythonista](http://omz-software.com/pythonista/).